morey-tech/managed-argocd-lab-template/README.md

 ## 3. Setting up your environment.
 ### 3.1.
 Create repository from template.
-The developers in this scenario, are managing the application Helm charts in version control.
-To represent this in the lab, you will create a repository from a template, containing the application Helm charts.
+In this scenario, the developers manage the application Helm charts in version control.
+To represent this in the lab, you will create a repository from a template containing the application Helm charts.

 1. Click [this link](https://github.com/morey-tech/managed-argocd-lab/generate) or click "Use this template" from the repo main page.